barryclark/jekyll-now/_posts/2015-12-30-Supercharging-android-apps-using-tensorflow.md

     ...
     }

+[JNI](https://developer.android.com/training/articles/perf-jni.html) (short for Java Native Interface) is a way in which the Java parts of an Android app can communicate with the native C++ parts.
+So when we call `classifyImageBmp(bitmap)` in our Java code, it will actually invoke the C++ function exported in tensorflow_jni.cc and return the value it returns.

 A Bitmap file cannot be sent to TensorFlow as input.
 So it has be transformed into an input tensor that we'd send in step #2 in the flow above.
-A tensor is an n-dimensional array of values, and is the motif tensorflow uses to send data between all of its different parts.
-This model expect a 3-dimentional array that supplies the Red/Green/Blue value of each pixel in the image.
+A tensor is an n-dimensional array of values, and is the motif tensorflow uses to send data between all of its different parts/operations.
+This model expect a 3-dimensional array that supplies the Red/Green/Blue value of each pixel in the image.
 The dimensions are:

-1. x-index of the pixel
+1. X-index of the pixel
-2. y-index of the pixel
+2. Y-index of the pixel
-3. indication of which value this cell holds (0 for red, 1 for green, 2 for blue) And the value of the cell would be the actual value of R or G or B channel for that pixel.
+3. indication of which value this cell holds (0 for red, 1 for green, 2 for blue)

+And the value of the cell would be the actual value of R or G or B channel for that pixel.

 ![input_tensor.png]({{site.baseurl}}/images/input_tensor.png)

 (This is somewhat oversimplified.
-The model actually takes a 4-dimensional tensor, but these three are what we care about for now)
+I glanced over two things for simplicity's sake.
+First is the conversion from the YUV format that the Android camera exports to the RGB format the model expects.
+Second is that the model actually takes a 4-dimensional tensor, but these three are the ones we care about)

 ## The Model